About us

 European Investigative Collaborations (eic.network)

-The Black Sea was a founding member of European Investigative Collaborations, known as the EIC network.
+The Black Sea was a founding member of European Investigative Collaborations, known as the EIC Network.
 Today, EIC members include European media outlets, Le Soir (Belgium), Mediapart (France), Der Spiegel (Germany), NRC (Netherlands), Espresso (Italy) and Expresso (Portugal) and others, and have partnered on high-profile investigative journalism projects.

 • Mapping the Weapons of Terror (2016), a three-month investigation detailing how Brussels’ failure to impose comprehensive directives has facilitated the sale of deadly weapons to terrorists.

-• Football Leaks (2016) a series of articles from the largest leak in sports history, in a project run by over 60 journalists in 14 countries, and
+• Football Leaks (2016) is a series of articles from the largest leak in sports history, in a project run by over 60 journalists in 14 countries, and

-• The Malta Files (2017) which exposed the smallest EU country as a haven for tax avoidance for wealthy Russians, the Italian mafia and the Turkish elite.
+• The Malta Files (2017) exposed the smallest EU country as a haven for tax avoidance for wealthy Russians, the Italian mafia and the Turkish elite.